 - Ensure your patients’ care is better coordinated.

-- Receive medical and health records quickly.
+- Receive a medical and health summary quickly.

-Pain Train helps patients record and explain:
+Pain Train helps patients summarise and explain:

 - The location of their pain using a body map, including the type of pain sensation i.e. dull ache